 Specialist Gregory Alan Kanz

 Greg was born November 3, 1961 in Ontario, Ohio to Gayle and Shirley (Lewis) Kanz.
-He attended Ontario High School where he played football and competed in wrestling, including as a runner-up in the 132-pound class at the State level.
-He also attained the rank of Eagle Scout and graduated in 1980.
+He attended Ontario High School where he played football and competed in wrestling.
+He attained the rank of Eagle Scout in 1977 and finished 2nd in the State tournament, wresting in the 132-pound class.
+He graduated in 1980.

 Greg earned an Associate Degree in Law Enforcement at North Central Technical College in Mansfield, Ohio in 1983 and joined the Ontario Police Department as an Auxiliary Police Officer.
 He was elevated to fulltime Police Officer on September 5, 1985.

-He then was appointed a Police Officer in the Cincinnati Police Division in November 1988 due to the Park Police merger.
+Park Police Officer Kanz was appointed a Cincinnati Police Officer in November 1988 due to the merger of the two departments.
 Police Officer Kanz was issued Badge 130 and assigned to District 5 (1012 Ludlow Avenue).
 On February 5, 1995 transferred to the Mounted Patrol.
 He was promoted to Police Specialist on January 24, 1999, issued Badge PS-130, and assigned as a District 3 Neighborhood Officer.
-Specialist Kanz transferred to the Downtown Services Unit as a Bicycle Officer on August 22, 2004.
-He retired with a medical disability on November 4, 2006 with 21 years of service and 23 letters of appreciation and/or commendation.
+During 2002, Specialist Kanz was commended by the Police Chief for arresting a juvenile on his way into Western Hills High School with a loaded semiautomatic pistol with intention to shoot one or more classmates.
+He transferred to the Downtown Services Unit as a Bicycle Officer on August 22, 2004.
+Specialist Kanz retired with a medical disability on November 4, 2006 with 21 years of service and 23 letters of appreciation and/or commendation.

 On October 17, 2014 he joined the Lee County (Florida) Sheriff’s Office as a Background Investigator.
 He served that community another 6¾ years.